Photo by Elissa Woog

 Sharing Love and Compassion

-“An essential part of being a community is taking care of one another,” Donna said.
+“An essential part of being a community is taking care of one another,” Stahley said.
 “The food bank started because we saw that too many children and too many seniors in the community were hungry.
 It started with five families who were in need, leaving boxes of food on their porches.
 Today, the Wiggins Food Bank has grown and become a source of support, as well as real love and compassion.”

 Building a Future Together